 This is the reason why The Engrossed are so enslaved.
 They spend all their time and effort on that material goods treadmill.
 They spend all their time during their waking hours slaving away for no good end.
 And at the end of the day they are nothing but spent, dry husks.
 There is nothing left of them.
 I am not saying that a man should not try to reach the top of his profession; I am not saying that wealth is necessarily evil.
 Far from it.
 I applaud it and have been fortunate in my own life to achieve material success.
 But wealth is nothing unless it is put to the service of wise and prudent goals.
 And even when you have it, you will realize that it wears on you, slowly but surely: you spend much time preserving and maintaining it, and fret over its loss.

-The Engrossed also sin against time.
+The Engrossed also sin against time itself.
 We have already observed that time is the past, present, and future.
 The Engrossed only live in the present, with no thought to either the past or the future.
 The past to them is irrelevant; and the future, they believe, will take care of itself.
 And as life and its inevitable hardships close in on them, they are left bewildered.
 Only too late do they find out the truth of things.
 Some of them never do.
 Some men do not want to be edified.

 The ideal job to me is the job that a man enjoys doing, provides him a reasonable income, and give him the opportunity for speculative thought.
 The Engrossed are the way they are because they never think about what they are doing, whether by choice or by necessity.
 They never think about life and how it might best be lived.
 And they certainly never think about death, which is far closer and more intimate a presence in our lives than any of us would care to admit.

 But this is how it is.
-The Engrossed shares much in common, in point of fact, with the slave.
+The Engrossed share much in common, in point of fact, with the slave.
 Slaves were always kept busy.
 Slaves were never encouraged to read: most were even forbidden to learn how to read.
 And there is a reason for this.
 The reason is that a thinking slave is dangerous.
 A man who thinks–who can engage his cerebrum–is a man who will eventually begin asking dangerous questions.
 These questions may lead to subversive answers.

 I was talking to someone recently who was trying to impress me with the quantity of material goods he had, with his status-symbol toys, and similar such things.
 It was clear that he was from the ranks of The Engrossed.
 He noticed that I was not much impressed with his litany of luxuries.
-My reaction was actually more like pity than anything else, although I did not show any emotion.
+My inner reaction was actually more like pity than anything else, although I did not overtly show any emotion.

 I thought to myself, the occupati are all the same.
 For them, life is a race between enlightenment and self-destruction.